AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/qbstats-1996-2016-exercises.md

 Who had the most touchdowns (TD) in 2016?

 ### Question 8
-Which quarterback played in the most games in 2016?
+Which quarterback played the most games in 2016?

 ### Question 9
 Which quarterback had the least amount of interceptions in 2016?